 - Homicidal threats

 HOW TO INTERVENE

-Whenever any ofthe signs of distress are present and a student is not functioning at optimum level, a referral to the Wellness Center could be warranted.
-Faculty and staff will hear from students about their personal difficulties.
-Often an empathic listener or a trusted mentor can provide the support, guidance, or perspective to sufficiently help a student through a difficult situation or time in life.
-There are times, however, when the help of professionals trained to deal with psychological issues and problems is warranted and when your involvement with the student should be redefined in order to be most helpful.
+Whenever any of the signs of distress are present and a student is not functioning at an optimum level, a referral to the Wellness Center could be warranted.
+Faculty and Staff will hear from students about their personal difficulties.
+Often an empathic listener or a trusted mentor can provide the support, guidance, or perspective to sufficiently help a student through a difficult situation or time in their life.
+There are times, however, when the help of professionals trained to deal with psychological issues and problems are warranted and when your involvement with the student should be more delicate.

 - A student asks for help with a problem outside your realm of expertise.

 - You believe the student has crossed a line in communicating about things that

 are too personal.

 - The student feels uncomfortable talking to you about the problems.